RobertDaleSmith/USBRetro/README.md

     - [ ] Virtual VMU/Rumble Pack
 - [ ] Any retro console or computer..

+## Bugs and Feature Requests

+If you run into any issues, then please submit a bug report on the issues tab of this repo.
+If you would like to see support for specific USB controllers or think of something I missed, then you are welcome to open a feature request under the issues tab.
+Don't be shy. 👂

 ## Button Mapping

 ### Input Map